New technology, new questions

 How much influence do employers have on private life?

-Because large IT companies such as Facebook and Apple have just made headlines by freezing egg cells for their employees.
+I remember how a few years ago large IT companies like Facebook and Apple made headlines with egg freezing for their female workers.
 Regardless of your opinion:

-The fierce discussion also shows how hard we are dealing with the changes that digitalization entails in our working world.
-Because you can evaluate positively - or negatively.
+For me, the heated discussion also showed how difficult we are with the changes that digitization brings with it in our working world.
+Because you can rate them positively - or negatively.

 The instructions have them right on the nose and both hands free.
 Elaborate training or training: no need.
 Investigations promise productivity increases of up to 30 percent.